ZoeDreams/OpenDTO-Specification/README.md

 ## Our Goal

 The OpenDTO Specification is currently a question, "Can we represent any data model universally?.
 Similiar to the research that Google Labs released on Protocol Buffers; OpenDTO's main object is to see if we can create a compiler that can generate data models which can interchangeably work with any programming language agnostically.
-Accomplishing this solution will allow our ever growing IoT and embedded control processors (arduino, 3d printers, robotics, etc.) This is also a requirement when streaming data between classical and quantum computer systems.
+Accomplishing this solution will allow our ever growing IoT and embedded control processors (arduino, 3d printers, robotics, etc.) to communicate together through machine code.
+This is a requirement when streaming data between classical and quantum computer systems.
 Without a universal algorthm to build and validate these buffer's... well lets get coding!

 ## The Specification